 What To Know Before Filing A Claim

 If you’re sure you can show that, the next step is to meet with an experienced attorney.
 Navigating any malpractice case can be extremely difficult.
 Having someone who has dealt with these kinds of cases can make a huge difference.
 It can definitely lessen the load on your shoulders.
 Not sure how to prepare for your first meeting with a lawyer?
-Click here for helpful tips.
+Click here for helpful tips (and see more below).

 The courts are all about facts and that’s what they need to see.
 When you schedule a meeting with a medical malpractice lawyer, come prepared.
 This means:

-- Bringing all relevant documents.
-Prescriptions, communications between you and your provider, and pamphlets from the manufacturer are all important documents.
+- Bring all relevant documents.
+Prescriptions.
+Communications between you and your provider.
+Pamphlets from the manufacturer.
+These are all important documents.

 - Gathering a record of your medical bills.
 If your case is filed, not only do you want to be compensated for pain and suffering, but for any previous medical bills that could have been avoided.